komidore64/wikity-wack/README.md

 ## Installation

-**Wikity-Wack** is Pathogen/Vundle compatible so just add the following to your plugin list:
+**Wikity-Wack** is Vundle-compatible so just add the following to your plugin list:

 ```vim
 Plugin 'komidore64/wikity-wack'